Household clinical waste

 Clinical waste is any waste which poses a threat of infection to humans.
 The term also includes drugs or other pharmaceutical products.

-Clinical waste is mainly produced by hospitals, health clinics, doctors' surgeries and veterinary practices, but also arises from residential homes, nursing homes and private households.
+Clinical waste is mainly produced by hospitals, health clinics, doctors' surgeries and veterinary practices, but also arises from some residential homes, nursing homes and private households.